cafeduke/cafeduke.github.io/_posts/cloud/2018-07-27-kubernetes.md

 ## Kubelet

 - The main K8s agent that runs on all the worker nodes.
 Install a kubelet on a host and register with the K8s cluster.
 The host is now node of the K8s cluster.
-- Watches for work assigment.
+- Watches for work assignment.
 Carries out the task.
 Maintains a reporting channel back to master.
 - If the work can't be run the the report is sent to Master to take action.
 - Exposes port 10255 for inspecting.

 ## Container Runtime

+- Kubelet needs to work with the container runtime to perform container management
+  - Pulling Images
+  - Start/Stop containers
+- Docker is the typical container runtime.
+Kubernetes talks to Docker using Docker Remote API.
+- Kubernetes released Container Runtime Interface (CRI).
+This could abstract any Runtime that implements the CRI to be pluggable.

+## Kube Proxy

+Ensures that every Pod gets its own unique IP address.
+Lightweight load balancing node.

+# Declarative Model & Desired State